 David Ackerman, General Contractor and Co-Founder Tête Dumbo

 “One of the most important things I do in order to be able to take on a lot of tasks is to constantly keep writing and rewriting to-do lists.
 I’m a strong believer that if something isn’t written down, it won’t get done.
 One section of the tasks must be done on that day, some need to happen that week, and others are longer-term and more aspirational goals that I need to keep my eye and focus on.
 As the day and the week goes on, I keep crossing out and rewriting, tracking my progress, and making sure that even if I’m not able to accomplish everything I set out to, that I’m moving in the right direction.”

-The Aligned Time Journal integrates with every to-do list and calendar, even David’s system!
+The Great Work Journals integrate with every to-do list and calendar, even David’s system!
 And, just as David suggests, it’s not about crushing your goals every single day, it’s about moving in the right direction on the things that matter the most.

 My sincere gratitude for my friends giving their invaluable advice.